An intellectual autobiography

 My experience at the Center for Inner City Studies transformed my understanding.
 I wondered what white scholars had to say about the Center’s colonial analysis; perhaps some scholars interpreted colonial domination differently, maintaining that it did not in fact promote the underdevelopment of the colonized nor the economic development of the colonizer.
 Over the years, I gradually have learned that white scholars essentially have ignored the colonial insight of black nationalist thought; and that this non-response has led to what I call the “colonial denial,” a limitation that pervades not only European and North American mainstream scholarship but also the public discourses of the major nations of the North.

 In the aftermath of my intellectual and moral conversion, I turned to questions of epistemology.
 I had become aware that the emerging understanding of black scholars was fundamentally different from and opposed to that of mainstream social science.
-I was able to see in retrospect that my professors at Penn State were ethnocentric, but I did not doubt they possessed a sincere desire to understand.
-Thus, I asked: Is an objective understanding possible, or does truth reflect social position?
-I understood that, if social position is the ultimate arbiter, then truth is established by the powerful, rather than by the exercise of reason.
-Reflecting my understanding at this stage in my intellectual development, I wrote a paper that drew upon Max Weber’s concept of value relevance to argue that sociological analyses are unavoidably subjective, tied to the culture and the social position of the sociologist.
+I was able to see in retrospect that my professors at Penn State were ethnocentric or Eurocentric, but I did not doubt that they possessed a sincere desire to understand.
+Thus, I asked: Is an objective understanding possible, or does truth unavoidably reflect social position?
+I understood that, if social position is the ultimate arbiter, then truth is established by the most powerful social sectors, rather than by the exercise of reason.

 I sent the value-relevance paper as part of my application to the sociology doctoral program at Fordham University.
 I subsequently received a call from Rev. Dr. Joseph P. Fitzpatrick, S.J.
 Father Fitz, then approaching retirement, was a beloved priest at Fordham; fluent in Spanish, he had served as a young priest in Puerto Rico.
 Father Fitz suggested that the writings of the Catholic philosopher Bernard Lonergan would help me to deepen my understanding of the issue of objectivity that I had addressed in the value-relevance paper.
 He indicated that it would be possible for me to study sociological theory in the sociology department at Fordham, and to include in my program a course on Lonergan taught in the philosophy department by Father Gerald McCool.
-A visit to Fordham was arranged, in which I met with Father Fitz, Father McCool, and Dr. James R. Kelly of the sociology department.
+A visit to Fordham was arranged, during which I met with Father Fitz, Father McCool, and Dr. James R. Kelly of the sociology department.
 The three would later form the committee for my doctoral dissertation, which attempted an analysis of the implications of Lonergan’s cognitional theory for the problem of objectivity in sociology.

 The twentieth century Catholic philosopher and theologian Bernard Lonergan formulated a cognitional theory that enables intellectuals of the North to move beyond the subjectivist and post-modern implications that result from awareness of cultural diversity and of different perspectives rooted in different social positions.
-Analyzing forms of knowing in various fields of study, Lonergan formulated a cognitional process through which those who seek to understand can arrive to correct understanding.
-Central to the necessary cognitional method is, first, giving priority to the desire to understand over other desires, such as the desire to protect national or particular interests.
-And secondly, undertaking personal encounter with persons from other horizons, taking seriously their insights; which enables the discovery of relevant questions that previously were beyond one’s horizon, facilitating a reformulation or transformation of understanding.
-Lonergan’s cognitional theory enables all who are committed to understanding to resolve questions of truth on the basis of reason and dialogue.
-It is a cognitional theory that recognizes the influence of social locations on understanding, but provides a method to move beyond this limitation and ultimately to arrive to a universal human understanding.
+Analyzing forms of knowing in various fields of study, Lonergan described the general cognitional process through which those who seek to understand can arrive to correct understanding.
+Central to the necessary cognitional method is, first, giving priority to the desire to understand, as against other desires, such as the desire to protect national or particular interests.
+Secondly, seeking understanding involves undertaking personal encounter with persons from other horizons, taking their insights seriously, critically evaluating them but not dismissing them.
+Personal encounter enables the discovery of relevant questions that previously were beyond one’s horizon, facilitating a reformulation or transformation of understanding.

 In 1988, having again encountered objections from the sociology department for my interdisciplinary writing, I relocated from Clemson to Presbyterian College in Clinton, South Carolina.
 I encountered similar problems in the sociology department at Presbyterian, but several senior faculty members from various disciplines came to my defense, and I was granted tenure in 1994.
 Meanwhile, in 1990, I had been invited by the college chaplain, Greg Henley, to participate with him as co-teacher in a Spring Break student experience in Honduras.
 Beginning with that experience, I developed experiential courses in Honduras and Cuba, which became a central component of my teaching until my retirement in 2011.